General information

 Secondary schools

-Secondary schools (grades 9-12) are fee-paying comprehensive schools.
-Their sponsors are the state, large organisations such as the churches or private entrepreneurs.
-The latter two are generally referred to as public schools.
-Because of the costs, these schools are inaccessible to large sections of the population, even if the public schools award scholarships.
-Some schools admit only gifted children from the slums free of charge.
+Secondary schools (grades 9–12) are comprehensive schools that charge fees.
+They are run by the state, large organizations such as churches, or private entrepreneurs.
+The latter two are generally referred to as private schools.
+Due to the costs involved, these schools are inaccessible to large sections of the population, even though private schools award scholarships.
+Some schools only accept gifted children from the slums free of charge.

-Kenya today has seven state comprehensive universities and a large number of colleges.
-Only the best students get free places at the state universities.
-Those who are less "good" have to rely on the fee-paying (international) private universities.
-Universities often lack the necessary funds, which is why strikes by lecturers or students are frequent.
+Kenya currently has seven state universities and a large number of colleges.
+Only the best students are awarded free places at state universities.
+Those who are less "good" have to attend fee-paying (international) private universities.
+Universities often lack the necessary funds, which is whystrikesbylecturers or students are common.